jakegiltsoff/svgontheweb/README.md

 If you would like to translate the page, please fork the repo and duplicate the `zz-ZZ` folder.
 This has the latest content without the `span`s used to style some OpenType features so it should be a little easier to work from.

-Thank you [janily](https://github.com/janily) for the Chinese translation and [meritt](https://github.com/meritt) for the Russian translation.
+Thank you [janily](https://github.com/janily) for the Chinese translation, [meritt](https://github.com/meritt) for the Russian translation, and [sujinleeme](https://github.com/sujinleeme) for the Korean translation.

 ---